-- 2021/22 2 x new schools opening - 2022/23 seek increase to Year 7 PAN or agree additional offers. - 2023/24 consult on increased Year 7 PAN from December 2021 and seek decision from Cabinet or Trust.
+- 2022/23 seek variations to Reception PAN through consultation and decision from adjudicator or RSC. - 2023/24 consult on reduced Reception PAN from December 2021 and seek decision from Cabinet or Trust. - Support schools to review their financial and staffing position, considering restructure or reorganisation if needed.